Skip to main content

 How fast do I get the certificate?

 Same day.
-As soon as you complete the course and pass the short exam, your personalized certificate is generated and available to download, typically the same day you enroll.
+As soon as you complete the course and pass the exam, your personalized certificate is generated and available to download, typically the same day you enroll.

 Does my state require a license for this work?